unstoppabledomains/dev-docs/manage-domains/managing-domain-records.md

 ### Crypto Payment Records

-One essential feature of blockchain domains is the ability to specify a human-readable name instead of a destination address for your crypto payment.
+One essential feature of NFT domains is the ability to specify a human-readable name instead of a destination address for your crypto payment.
 Cryptocurrency wallets that use this feature will resolve a domain to an underlying crypto address in the same way a browser resolves a domain to IP address.

 All crypto addresses are stored within the `crypto.*` namespace.
 Each currency address is stored as a `crypto.<TICKER>.address` record.